 2. Use `Idempotency-Key` on all create requests.

-3. Handle `interaction_required` status on both connections and task runs.
+3. Handle `interaction_required` status on task runs.

 4. Paginate with `cursor` and `has_more`, never offsets.